 What Is the ORS Olive Oil Hair Relaxer Lawsuit About?

-The following timeline displays the latest updates of ongoing hair relaxer lawsuits through their current case developments and regulatory proceedings.
+The following timeline displays the latest updates to ongoing Olive Oil hair relaxer lawsuits through their current case developments and regulatory proceedings.

 December 2024

-The filing rate decreased by the following month after October brought more than 1000 new case submissions.
+The filing rate decreased by the following month after October, which brought more than 1000 new case submissions.
 The MDL saw a decrease in new cases when 161 new cases were filed during November.

 November 2024